dlol/website/content/en/blog/fetchpng/index.md

 rm $temp
 ```

-After copying or downloading it, edit the script changing the location of where you want to save the image, and the header text if you want.
-Then set it as executable with `chmod +x fetchpng` and copy it to your `$PATH`, for example to `/usr/local/bin/`.
+After copying this script, edit it changing the header text and the location of where you want to save the image, I like saving the image on the root of my website, so I can easily link it here.
+Set it as an executable file with `chmod +x fetchpng` and copy it to your `$PATH`, for example to `/usr/local/bin/`.

-Now of course make sure to download `ansilove` and `neofetch`, which are both on the Debian 12 repository.
+Now of course make sure to download `ansilove` and `neofetch`.

-Now we need to add the cronjob, I like using the root user here so I'm 100% certain that the image will be generated into that directory.
+Make a new cron job.
+I like using the root user here so I'm 100% certain that the image will be generated into that directory.

 `sudo crontab -eu root`
 ```sh
 */10 * * * * /usr/local/bin/fetchpng # 10 minute example
 ```

-Now save it and you will have an usable image being generated each 10 minutes in the root of your website.

 > Note: I like uploading my site with rsync, so I have to add some exclusions so that it doesn't exclude this image when I'm uploading my site
 >